by Tammy Taylor~

 Summary: I loved it – but I may need 2!

-In summary, I loved the ease of dealing with the Plant Nanny folks, and I love that these water stakes deliver water directly to the plant roots, and I especially love the plant watering stakes are made of terracotta.
-The water conservation aspect is hugely important and although my cement planter of Thyme needed a little extra water help in our Texas summer heat, I’m thinking perhaps an additional stake in the planter may solve that problem.
+In summary, I loved the ease of dealing with the Plant Nanny folks.
+I love that these water stakes deliver water directly to the plant roots.
+And I especially love the plant watering stakes are made of terracotta.
+The water conservation aspect is hugely important to me.
+Although my cement planter of Thyme needed a little extra water help in our Texas summer heat, I’m thinking perhaps an additional stake in the planter may solve that problem.

-If you want to check out these plant-watering stakes you can find them on on Amazon *HERE.
-Don’t forget to check out those cute watering globes too!
+If you want to check out different brands of plant-watering stakes you can find various sizes & brands on on Amazon *HERE.

 C’mon by & sit a spell!
 Come hang out at our ~TMH~ Facebook Page – it’s like sitting in a front porch rocker with a glass of cold iced tea – lots of good folks sharing!
 You can also follow along on Pinterest, Twitter or GooglePlus.
 If you’d like to receive an email each time a new blog post goes live it’s EASY to subscribe to our blog!